 I like to dry roast the sooji till its light golden brown before adding the ghee and almond meal.
 It all gets roasted further till the sooji gets a deeper golden colour.
 Do make sure you are roasting the semolina on low heat till fragrant.
 This ensures that there is no raw taste at all.

 Saffron, along with green cardamom are my choice of flavourings in my halwa recipes.
 It always results in a beautiful, delicately aromatic dish that hits the sweet spot!
 Whilst I prefer to use water here, you can certainly use milk to make your halwa richer and creamier.
-I like to use cardamom and saffron-infused water for dissolving the sugar.
+I like to use cardamom and saffron-infused water to dissolve the sugar.
 It adds tremendously to the flavour.

 Adding milk will result in a lighter-hued halwa though.
 I strongly recommend flavouring the milk with saffron and cardamom too.
 The taste is just sublime.